 SKYENEWS: An annexed technology with biofeedstock from marine biomass (e. g. seagrasses, seaweed, algal) is the introduction of anti-protozoal technology in feeding either via immunocontrol in the rumen or with anti-protozoal substances that exist naturally from browse herbage that can boost significantly protein utilization on these and basal rations consisting of low quality byproduct residual feedstocks from farm and agro-industrial cropping.
 These technologies can be as significant as others touted as with dual-purpose cropping, ammoniation and feeding fungi probiotic cultures in animal feeding of livestock.

-SKYENEWS: In feeds processing, agents to treat feeds to improve digestibility and improve nutritive value including adding water-soluble carbohydrates (WSCs) and protected low-protease amino acids (PFAAs) for microbial cultures involving fungi, yeast and Lactobacilli such as in yeast bagasse, solid substrate fermentation (SSF) and temperate ensilage which still have to be optimized and then used, applying WSCs and PFAAs technology in general across crops for feeds and energy production as has been mentioned with research for D. A. Flores [Cf: Lux Esto e-Zine of Kalamazoo College MI USA] [See also: Cellular biomolecular hypotheses for the WSC (e. g. fructans), and part of the PFAAs, the APPS (amino-peptides), as nutritionals, on cellular mitosis, energetics, efficiency and the process of microbial cell protein (MCP) synthesis with translational and transcriptional level events described, in a new model.]
+SKYENEWS: In feeds processing, agents to treat feeds to improve digestibility and improve nutritive value including adding water-soluble carbohydrates (WSCs) and protected / low-protease technology with pre-formed amino acids (PFAAs) for microbial cultures involving fungi, yeast and Lactobacilli such as in yeast bagasse, solid substrate fermentation (SSF) and temperate ensilage which still have to be optimized and then used, applying WSCs and PFAAs technology in general across crops for feeds and energy production as has been mentioned with research for D. A. Flores [Cf: Lux Esto e-Zine of Kalamazoo College MI USA] See: cellular biomolecular hypotheses proposed by this author researcher-for the WSC (e. g. fructans) and PFAAs, the APPS (amino acids + peptides) on possibly processes of: cellular mitosis, apoptosis, energetics (see: uncoupling in E. coli), rate of transport synthesis, on efficiency of microbial cell protein (MCP) synthesis.

 We see potential in developing major engineering systems in post-harvest technology or processing, storage and bio-fermentation systems together with the issues with agriculture resource commodity diversification and trade relationships with strategic (e. g. bioenergy and grain reserves) and non-strategic (e. g. animal products) commodities.
 Brazil is already a developing agro-biotechnology giant and has industries and a capacity from present agricultural production systems.
 The French are key players in agricultural development and design & engineering, including INRA, an agronomic-related research institute and network.